RUAN0007/blockchain_view/fabric/view.md

 ```

 ## Remove the chaincode images
-This step can be skipped if chaincode/contract files are not updated in the future.
+This step can be skipped if chaincode/contract files are not modified.

 ###  For View_storage Contract
 ```